zyrolasting/racket-koans/README.md

 Read `racket koans/all.rkt` to see suggested reading order.

+To practice, open a topic file and make all tests pass.
+Often times `"?"` will mark where you are expected to write an answer.

 ## Contributing

 It's too early to formalize a procedure, but I am happy and grateful